ayareanuja0903-collab/nodejs-dashboard-devops/README.md

 Production-style DevOps project demonstrating CI/CD automation, containerization, and deployment using modern tools.

-🌟 Project Highlights
+🌟 Project Highlights<br/>

-🔥 Built a fully automated CI/CD pipeline using GitHub Actions 🐳 Containerized application with Docker for consistent deployment 🚀 Implemented end-to-end workflow from code commit to running application 📦 Integrated Docker Hub for image versioning and storage 🌐 Successfully deployed and accessed via browser
+🔥 Built a fully automated CI/CD pipeline using GitHub Actions<br/>
+🐳 Containerized application with Docker for consistent deployment<br/>
+🚀 Implemented end-to-end workflow from code commit to running application<br/>
+📦 Integrated Docker Hub for image versioning and storage<br/>
+🌐 Successfully deployed and accessed via browser<br/>

 🧠 What This Project Proves